U have my world Project

 world; indeed, it’s the only thing that ever has.” ~Margaret Mead

-We expand the conversation to rethink how we think about mental health, bullying, abuse & violence with our youth by offering tools that ease forward movement on the values of respect, caring, honesty, integrity, responsibility and, of course, N.O.
+We expand the conversation to rethink how we think about mental health, bullying, abuse & violence around the family table by offering our Table Talk Tools that ease forward movement on the values of respect, caring, honesty, integrity, responsibility and, of course, N.O.
 Spells No. Y.E.S.
 Spells Yes.
 Maybe So?
 It’s Got to Go.

 Our intention is to start local and go global.

 You may join us in corporate service by contributing to printing tools for The Boys & Girls Club & Hands In 4 Youth projects.
+In addition, you may sponsor advertising space with your LOGO printed on our Napkin Notes.
 Please contact JanetWerner@UHaveMyWord.com

 Our new service focus is with The Boys & Girls Club of Paterson and Passaic.
 2018 – 2019.